anon-28/abi-lens/README.md

 - Only user-defined types in the active file are shown; hovering on library or standard types is ignored.
 - Very large files with many types may take a few seconds to process the layout dump.
 - Requires a successful syntax-only compile; files with errors will not produce layouts.
+- User-defined types must actually be used in the code; otherwise, the compiler may optimize them away and no information will be available.

 ## Changelog